Tel: 01565 777353

 To download a map of the gardens - click here

-Dogs are welcome on a lead at Arley except in the Hall (unless a disability dog) and in some marquees during special events.
+Dogs are welcome on a lead at Arley except in the Hall (unless a guide dog) and in some marquees during special events.

 For those visitors spellbound by the Gardens, Arley Hall Nursery gives you the opportunity to take some of the magic of Arley home with you.
 Viscount Ashbrook’s sister, Jane Foster, owns and manages the Nursery which works very closely with the Gardens, propagating many of its plants from those growing in the Gardens.
 The Nursery’s particular speciality is in herbaceous perennials and pelargoniums and a very wide selection of both is available here, almost all grown entirely on site.